pallpointben/comp20-bpall/captainslog/README.md

 # README

-The purpose of this project is to create a chat page that displays content asynchronously.
+For this project, I implemented a simple page that displays content asynchronously.